 Changing a child custody order is not easy.
 But in cases of abuse or violence, you need an experienced family law attorney.
-The lawyers of Phyllis G. Bossin & Associates, A Legal Professional Association, in Cincinnati can help.
+The lawyers of Phyllis G. Bossin Co., L.P.A., in Cincinnati can help.

 We represent clients in all aspects of parenting issues in Hamilton and surrounding counties.

 In a divorce, dissolution or annulment, or in other types of custody proceedings, such as in paternity cases, the court must make an order for the allocation of the parental rights and responsibilities.
 Ohio Revised Code 3109.04 sets forth the criteria for parenting determinations.

 In Ohio, the court can designate one of the parents as the residential parent and legal custodian of the children or the court can order shared parenting, which means that both parents will be the residential parents and legal custodians.